The Uncensored Library: Format

-Each of the nine countries covered by the library, as well as Reporters without Borders, has an individual wing, containing a number of articles, available in English and the original language the article was written in.
+Each of the ten countries covered by the library, as well as Reporters without Borders, has an individual wing, containing a number of articles, available in English and the original language the article was written in.
 The texts within the library are contained in in-game book items, which can be opened and placed on stands to be read by multiple players at once.
 These articles generally discuss censorship, unjust punishment, and other critiques of the writer's government.
 The interior architecture of each country's room symbolizes each country's unique situation and journalistic challenges.
 Additionally, the library contains a central room listing the Press Freedom Index and state of freedom of the press of every country covered by the index, and the Mexican section contains memorials for reporters who were killed due to their writings.
 In March 2020, the library contained over 200 different books.
+In 2026, a wing of the library dedicated to press censorship in the United States was added.

-A room in the library covers the impact of the COVID-19 pandemic on journalism, containing books on 10 countries (Brazil, China, Egypt, Hungary, Iran, Myanmar, North Korea, Russia, Thailand and Turkmenistan) to show how reporting of the virus in each country has been affected.
+A room in the library covers the impact of the COVID-19 pandemic on journalism, containing books on 10 countries (Brazil, China, Egypt, Hungary, Iran, Myanmar, North Korea, Russia, Thailand and Turkmenistan) to show how reporting of the virus in each country had been affected.